-There are a number of reasons why you might want out of your lease.
+There are a number of reasons why you might want to break a lease.
 However, unless you are active in the military or a victim of domestic violence and need to abandon the property for personal safety, then it is a little harder to get out of this binding contract than you might hope.
 You may assume that if you need to move to another city for work that your landlord has to let you out without penalty, but this is not the case.
-Not to mention, you might think he will be understanding when you tell him that you are pregnant and need to find a bigger place, but do not count on it.
+Not to mention, you might think they will be understanding when you tell them that you are pregnant and need to find a bigger place, but do not count on it.

 Find Something Wrong